carbon-language/carbon-lang/clang/docs/UsersManual.rst

 because they contradict recent C++ standards.

-Since :option:`-Weverything` enables every diagnostic, we generally don't recommend using it. :option:`-Wall` :option:`-Wextra` are a better choice for most projects.
+Since :option:`-Weverything` enables every diagnostic, we generally don't recommend using it. `-Wall` `-Wextra` are a better choice for most projects.
 Using :option:`-Weverything` means that updating your compiler is more difficult because you're exposed to experimental diagnostics which might be of lower quality than the default ones.
 If you do use :option:`-Weverything` then we advise that you address all new compiler diagnostics as they get added to Clang, either by fixing everything they find or explicitly disabling that diagnostic with its corresponding `Wno-` option.

 Note that when combined with :option:`-w` (which disables all warnings), disabling all warnings wins.